MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-system-offline.md

 # Mobile offline capabilities

 Often frontline workers need to work in areas without internet access like remote areas or underground.
 The Dynamics 365 Field Service mobile app offers offline capabilities through a mobile offline profile.
 When an admin [configures an offline profile](mobile-power-app-system-offline-setup.md), frontline workers can continue using the Field Service mobile app when there's no internet connection.
 With offline capabilities, important data syncs to the device for viewing when there's no internet connection.
 Changes on the device are stored locally and then they sync with the server when an active internet connection becomes available.
+For more information, see [Best practices for offline mode](https://cloudblogs.microsoft.com/dynamics365/administrator/2023/11/06/best-practices-for-offline-mode-in-the-field-service-mobile-app-part-1/).

 > [!TIP]
 > Configuring offline capabilities creates a fast and consistent experience and is strongly recommended.